gohkhoonhiang/sidekiq_adhoc_job/README.md

 ### Require Confirmation

-If the `require_confirm_worker_names` option is configured with the worker class name of the job you want to run, it will prompt for confirmation.
-You will be required to type a specific keyword for the job to run, otherwise, it will not run.
-This keyword is set to `confirm` by default and can be customized using `require_confirm_prompt_message` option.
-This helps to prevent accidentally running a critical job when not meant to be.
+If you're using sidekiq adhoc jobs in Production, you may want to consider using this configuration as an extra protection against erroneously running a sidekiq job.
+Once turned on, the user will be required to enter a challenge keyword in a prompt before the job can be run through the admin UI.

+To use this feature, add the worker class name of the jobs you would like to add the confirmation for into the `require_confirm_worker_names` option.

+The challenge keyword is set to be `confirm` as default, if you would like to configure the challenge keyword, you can use the `require_confirm_prompt_message` option.